Scandinavian Masters

-The Scandinavian Masters is an annual golf tournament on the European Tour played in Sweden.
-In 2020 the tournament became co-sanctioned with the Ladies European Tour and rebranded as the Scandinavian Mixed, in which both male and female golfers compete.
+The Scandinavian Masters was an annual golf tournament on the European Tour played in Sweden.
+In 2020, the tournament became co-sanctioned with the Ladies European Tour and was rebranded as the Scandinavian Mixed, in which both male and female golfers competed.

 History

 The tournament had its origins in the Volvo Open and the Scandinavian Enterprise Open, which, in 1973, became the first Swedish stop on the European Tour schedule.
 In 1991, the SEO merged with the PLM Open, with the resultant tournament being called the Scandinavian Masters.